CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Getting-started-page/Module06.md

 - **Copilot in Word:** Document creation and refinement tool that leverages Copilot to draft, edit, and polish business concept documents.
 Supports iterative enhancement for clarity, persuasiveness, and professional appeal.

 - **Copilot in PowerPoint:** Presentation builder that transforms concept documents into structured slide decks.
 Copilot automates slide generation, suggests optimal order, and adds content to improve engagement and address business challenges.

-- **Copilot Studio:** Platform for building and customizing virtual assistant agents.
-Allows configuration of agent roles, operational guidelines, and integration with SharePoint-based knowledge bases to deliver accurate, cited responses.

 ## Getting Started with the Lab